 How to Point Your Domain Name to Home Junction Servers

-When hosting your site with Home Junction, Inc you'll receive the benefit of top-tier support and your site will be hosted on some of the most advanced infrastructure in the World.
+When hosting your site with Home Junction, Inc you'll receive the benefit of top-tier support and your site will be hosted on some of the most advanced infrastructures in the World.
 When your site is hosted on our servers you'll need to point your new or existing domain name to our system.

-Let Us Handle It
+Let Us Handle It (Recommended)

 Our top-tier support team can also handle your domain settings for you.

-Simply ask your support rep or account manager for the email address you will be delegating control of your domain's DNS settings to.
+Ask your support rep or account manager for the email address you will be delegating control of your domain's DNS settings to.

 Most modern domain registrars provide an option to delegate access to your account.
 Delegated access provides us the ability to update the DNS records of your domain on your behalf.